jindrichmynarz/dissertation/parts/linking.md

 Instead of deduplicating organizations directly in the register, we decided to reconcile them with ARES, which provided reference identities for organizations.
 We developed Silk linkage rules using combinations of several properties as compound keys.
 Syntactically invalid RNs were matched with valid RNs using the Levenshtein string distance metric to find RNs containing typos.
-Normalized legal names of organizations were compared via the Jaro-Winkler distance metric with high required similarity threshold.
+Normalized legal names of organizations were compared via the Jaro-Winkler distance metric with a high required similarity threshold.
 This metric was selected because it penalizes mismatches near the start of the name more than mismatches at the end.
 It also takes the lengths of the compared names into account, so that more mismatches are tolerated in longer names.
 Thanks to these features this distance metric is widely used when comparing names.